-In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the normal fire hazards that have been highlighted within the risk assessment.
+In conclusion, the likelihood of a fire is at a low level of risk prior to the implementation of the action plan because of the negligible potential sources of ignition.

 When future refurbishments are carried out, there are a number of observations that would improve the building.
 These observations can be found at the end of this document.